watson-developer-cloud/swift-sdk/README.md

     ```bash
     $ rm -f /usr/local/Cellar/opus/1.3.1/lib/*.dylib
     ```
 4. The static libraries installed must be replaced with libraries compiled for multiple architectures.
-These libraries can be downloaded from the github repo for libogg [here](https://github.com/watson-developer-cloud/swift-sdk/blob/master/Sources/SupportingFiles/Dependencies/Libraries/libogg.a) and opus [here](https://github.com/watson-developer-cloud/swift-sdk/blob/master/Sources/SupportingFiles/Dependencies/Libraries/libopus.a)
+These libraries can be downloaded from this github repo for libogg [here](https://github.com/watson-developer-cloud/swift-sdk/blob/master/Sources/SupportingFiles/Dependencies/Libraries/libogg.a) and opus [here](https://github.com/watson-developer-cloud/swift-sdk/blob/master/Sources/SupportingFiles/Dependencies/Libraries/libopus.a)

 5. Replace the currently installed `libogg` and `libopus` libraries
     ```bash
     rm -f /usr/local/Cellar/libogg/1.3.4/lib/libogg.a && cp ~/Downloads/libogg.a /usr/local/Cellar/libogg/1.3.4/lib
     ```
     ```bash
-    rm -f /usr/local/Cellar/libogg/1.3.1/lib/libopus.a && cp ~/Downloads/libopus.a /usr/local/Cellar/opus/1.3.1/lib
+    rm -f /usr/local/Cellar/opus/1.3.1/lib/libopus.a && cp ~/Downloads/libopus.a /usr/local/Cellar/opus/1.3.1/lib
     ```

+6. If you run into any build errors or imported the package before performing the above steps, the project may need to be reindexed.
+Remove the `WatsonDeveloperCloud` package from your XCode project file under `Swift Packages`; then, from the XCode menu bar on the top of the screen click `Product -> Clean Build Folder` and lastly reinstall the package.

-6. You're ready to go!
+7. You're ready to go!

 ### Cocoapods